John Wesley was convinced of the great importance of prayer by saying:

 “Prayer is a higher thing than a beggar knocking at the rich man’s door.
-All true prayer is when we seek one thing only — God Himself, for with Him we get all we need!
+All true prayer is when we seek one thing only — God Himself — for with Him, we get all we need!
 Prayer is simply ‘the turning of the soul to God.’
-David describes it as the lifting up of the living soul to the living God.
-“Unto Thee, O Lord, do I lift up my soul” (Psa.
-25:1).
-Prayer is not given us as a burden to be borne, or an irksome duty to fulfill, but to be a joy and power to which there is no limit.
-And, it is given us that we “may find grace to help us in time of need” (Heb.
-4:16).” — from The Kneeling Christian
+King David describes it as the lifting up of the soul to the God.
+“Unto Thee, O Lord, do I lift up my soul” (Psalms 25:1).
+Prayer is not given us as a burden to be borne, or an irksome duty to fulfill, but a joy and a power to which there is no limit.
+And, it is given us that we “may find grace to help us in time of need” (Hebrews 4:16).” — from The Kneeling Christian

 Though we experience our various trials and weaknesses, may it be that we will always return to Yahuwah’s awesome Words:

 - Yahuwah hears the prayers of the righteous!
 (Proverbs 15:29)

 - Yahuwah is able to do exceeding abundantly above all that we ask or think!
 (Ephesians 3:20)

 - The earnest prayer of a righteous one accomplishes much!
 (James 5:16)